Hacker's Delight: Style

 The style is that of an informal mathematical textbook.
 Formulas are used extensively.
 Mathematical proofs are given for some non-obvious algorithms, but are not the focus of the book.

 Reception

 Overall reception has been generally positive.

 Publication history

 The book was published by Addison-Wesley Professional.
 The first edition was released in 2002 and the second in 2013.

+Japanese language edition of this book was published by SIBaccess Co.
+Ltd., in 2004.